 Palm Tree Lane

-As the crowds came we made the decision to leave Crystal Bay, but not before staying around Palm Tree Lane to grab some photos nearby.
+As the crowds came, we decided to leave Crystal Bay, but not before staying around Palm Tree Lane to grab some photos nearby.
 When exiting Crystal Bay you’ll notice that if you keep going straight instead of turning left a long paved road full of crazy high palm trees lay ahead.
-A fun place to take photos with hardly any traffic.
+It is a fun place to take photos with hardly any traffic.

 Angel’s Billabong